Last update: Version 2.23, February 4th, 2020

 Almost 3 years ago, I wrote an article on how to enhance the PowerShell Integrated Scripting Environment, or ISE.
-That seemed adequate for the Exchange admin back then, who mostly connected their PowerShell session to their his on-premises environment, and perhaps occasionally a bit of Exchange Online.
+That seemed adequate for the Exchange admin back then, who would mostly connect PowerShell sessions to their on-premises environment, and occasionally a bit of Exchange Online.

 Fast forward to 2015, most modern Exchange administrators not only require a connection – if any – to their Exchange on-premises environment, but likely to one or more of the Office 365 services as well, including Exchange On-Premises, Azure Active Directory, Exchange Online Protection, Microsoft Teams, Skype for Business Online, SharePoint Online, Azure Rights Management Services or Compliance Center.

 All these services use a different PowerShell session, use a different endpoint FQDN, and in some cases require a locally installed PowerShell module.
 Likely common denominator is the credential used to access each of these services.
 So, tired of re-entering my credentials every time when switching from Exchange Online to Exchange Online Protection, I created a script with a set of functions to allow me connect to each individual Office 365 service or Exchange Online: